Select Page

 Most parents will tell you that you never feel prepared to be a parent—I certainly didn’t.

-If you want to lead well in all areas of your life, it is critically important that you develop a thoughtful strategy for leading your children.
+If you want to lead well in all areas of your life, it is essential to develop a thoughtful strategy for leading your children.

-Parenting is one of the most important factors for the future of our world
+Strong parenting is one of the most important influences on the future of the world

 The strongest kind of leadership involves building a foundation of leading yourself well first, then leading your family, and then looking to impact the workplace and world.